yazanalnajjar/Education-angular/README.md

 # Hisas-Online
-description : Web app that helps students to connection with teacher's
+Description : Web app that helps students to connection with teacher's

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.